 In some network environments, administrators may prefer that OS X not advertise services using Bonjour.
 You can use the steps in this article to disable Bonjour service advertising without disabling DNS.

-Mac OS X v10.6 uses the mDNSResponder process for unicast DNS (Domain Name System) functions, as well as Bonjour functions.
-Disabling the mDNSResponder process will also disable unicast DNS resolution, and without unicast DNS resolution, Mac OS X v10.6 cannot resolve hostnames such as www.apple.com.
+OS X uses the mDNSResponder process for unicast DNS (Domain Name System) as well as Bonjour.
+Disabling the mDNSResponder process also disables unicast DNS resolution.
+Without unicast DNS resolution, OS X cannot resolve hostnames such as www.apple.com.

 Important: Follow these steps carefully.
 A malformed or problematic mDNSResponder.plist file may prevent your Mac from starting up.
-As a precaution, perform a full backup of your system with Time Machine.
+As a precaution, perform a full backup of your system with Time Machine before performing these steps.